kibeomKim/GACE-GDAN/README.md

 # Goal-Aware Cross-Entropy for Multi-Target Reinforcement Learning (NeurIPS'21) [[arxiv](http://arxiv.org/abs/2110.12985)]

-This repository contains sourcecode of our paper "Goal-Aware Cross-Entropy for Multi-Target Reinforcement Learning" at NeurIPS 2021.
+This repository contains source code of our paper "Goal-Aware Cross-Entropy for Multi-Target Reinforcement Learning" at NeurIPS 2021.

 This code contains our method, GACE&GDAN, for Visual Navigation tasks.